omaarhr67/eCPPTv3-Review/README.md

 * **Executive Summary:** I wrote this for a non-technical stakeholder, focusing on business risk rather than technical jargon.
 * **Technical Walkthrough:** A complete reproduction guide with screenshots for every step.

 ---

 ## 💡 3 Tips for Future Candidates

 1.  **Deep-Dive Active Directory:** Don't just learn the basics.
-You must dive intp Directory Enumeration (LDAP, SMB) and modern attacks like Kerberoasting/AS-REP Roasting.
+You must master Directory Enumeration (LDAP, SMB) and modern attacks like Kerberoasting/AS-REP Roasting.
 Understanding the Parent-Child trust relationship is critical.
 2.  **Web App Enumeration is Key:** A huge part of the initial access relies on web apps.
 Focus heavily on WordPress enumeration and identifying vulnerable plugins—standard scans might miss custom vectors.
 3.  **Post-Exploitation is Where You Win:** Getting a shell is just step one.
 You need to be thorough in local file enumeration to find credentials in config files.
 Extracting hashes and performing privilege escalation (Local to System to Domain Admin) is the core loop of this exam.